Mohammed-Ibadullah/MBML/README.md

-# PGM-RL
+# MBML
-Model Based Machine Learning (PGMs as environment to RL decisions)
+Model Based Machine Learning

 This repository belongs to the project from the course model based machine learning at DTU.2024